 with each block, and a different set of threads.
 (Don't forget to click on the pictures if you want a closer view.)
 I don't mind changing

-thread colors, and I don't mind quilting patterns that have a lot of
+thread colors, and I have lots of lots of wonderful colors from Superior Threads.
+I also don't mind quilting patterns that have a lot of

 stops and starts, which is probably a good thing because it allows me to